 Lewis and Clark County, Montana

 Implementation of the Tri-County Small Business Efficiency Program is well underway.
 The County continues to work with small businesses and non-profits in the tri-county area to expand awareness and participation in the program.
 Between April and June 2013, the County awarded grant funds to 57 businesses that made qualifying boiler, insulation, and lighting retrofits to their facilities.
 All remaining grant funds have been reserved for businesses planning to complete a retrofit or in the process of completing one, and the County continues to help these businesses.
 In addition, the County continues to promote the Green Business Program, which provides technical assistance to businesses in the area on energy and water efficiency, waste reduction, and pollution prevention.
 To date, 15 businesses have been certified.
 Lastly, the County contracted with a website developer to design and post energy savings data online.
 Upcoming activities include completing the design of the website and uploading data, continuing to help businesses make qualifying energy retrofits, and conducting community outreach to promote certified green businesses.

 Helping Small Business Owners Reduce Energy and Water Use

-The Tri-County Small Business Efficiency Program is educating small business owners in Lewis and Clark, Jefferson, and Broadwater counties about strategies to reduce their energy and water use, and is helping small business owners make energy and water efficiency improvements.
+The Tri-County Small Business Efficiency Program is educating small business owners in Lewis and Clark, Jefferson, and Broadwater counties about strategies to reduce their energy and water use and is helping them make energy and water efficiency improvements.
 To implement the program, Lewis and Clark County is partnering with NorthWestern Energy to build on the utility's existing E+ Energy Appraisal for Business program.
 The County is also partnering with the Montana Business Assistance Connection to market the program to small businesses.
 Jefferson County, Broadwater County, and the City of Helena also support the project.
 The program provides: